flavioltonon/poc/messaging/slack/README.md

 # Slack messenger

-Sends a mrkdwn message to a Slack channel.
+Sends a mrkdwn message with variable fields to a Slack channel.

 ## Inputs

 - `SLACK_BOT_USER_OAUTH_TOKEN`: access token required for connecting to Slack API.
 Requires an Slack app to be created at [Your apps](https://api.slack.com/apps).
 - `SLACK_BOT_TARGET_CHANNEL_ID`: ID (not the name!) of the channel the message should be sent to.
 It can be found by checking the details of a channel.

+## Outputs:

+A message sent to the target Slack channel.

 ## References